manojjgudi/expertai-discord-bot/README.md

 # expertai-discord-bot
 This is a discord bot that I have developed for the expertAI hackathon.
 Once you add this bot in your server it monitors the messages and removes the messages that contains hate speech.
-For that it is using the expertAI hate speech detection apis.
+For that it is using the expertAI nlp hate speech apis.
 Feel free to test the bot by adding the bot to your discord server - https://discord.com/api/oauth2/authorize?client_id=1031227841758646383&permissions=8&scope=bot